#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA growing zone map and learn when to plant seeds.
+The first thing to know when planting spring flowers, veggies, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA planting zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 This area is primarily in Zone 6, with Zone 5 starting in Central Illinois, slightly north of Peoria and Bloomington-Normal.
-The outdoor growing season doesn’t begin here until mid-March or even April, although you can plant some veggie seeds halfway through February.
-Tomatoes, peppers, cucumbers, squash, and other classic garden crops will thrive in this region, and most of them can get an early start indoors before spring really moves in.
+The outdoor growing season doesn't begin here until mid-March or even April, although you can plant some veggie seeds halfway through February.
+Tomatoes, peppers, cucumbers, squash, and other classic garden crops will do well in this region, and most of them can get an early start indoors before spring really moves in.

 Plant Seeds Outside With Direct Sow

-Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
-There's less planning and tending than growing indoors.
-If you like to go with the flow, follow the instructions on your seed pack and try it.
+Planting seeds with the direct sow method, right into the soil, is another option.
+It doesn't give you as much organized planning in terms of reliability and spacing compared to indoor starts.
+However, if you like to go with the flow, follow the instructions on your seed pack and try it out.

 Start Seeds Indoors

-If you're eager to get growing or would like more control in the care and feeding of seedlings, start your seeds indoors instead.
+If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors in your own plant nursery.
 In general, you can plant seeds indoors about a month before you can do it outside.
 Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.

-You're responsible for giving them quality substitutes for rain and sunlight.
+You're responsible for giving them quality substitutes for rain and sun.
 Keep your seeds warm with heat mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes

-You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
-By now, your plants have three or four true leaves — they'll look different from the miniature seedling leaves.
-When you're not expecting soaking rain, and the ground is warm, look into transplanting your small plants into their new outdoor home.
+By now, your plants have three or four real leaves — they'll look different from the miniature seedling leaves.
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
 These large seedlings that are ready to be planted can also be called "transplants" or sometimes "starts."
-In cases where you direct sowed, you may still want to shuffle plants around for the best spacing and sun.
+In cases where you directly planted into the ground, you may still want to shuffle plants around for the best spacing and sun.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch